ISUgenomics/geospatialworkbook/RasterVisionTutorialSeries/Raster_Vision_Part_8.md

 ###### Note: as of the time of writing, a new version of Raster Vision is under development to fix the issue of prediction raster coverage by automatically padding prediction rasters.
 Once that version of Raster Vision is live and stable, the changes in this section will not be relevant.

 In the last tutorial, we saw that our prediction rasters had edges of "null" class predictions 50 pixels in width along the right side and bottom of each image.
 In the average geospatial problem, we would use rasters that are much larger that 650x650 pixels, so the loss of prediction information at the edges of images would be proportionally much smaller.
 Plus, predictions on pixels close to the edges of images are generally less accurate than predictions on pixels further from the edges.
 In our situation, since the images in our dataset are already so small, we are losing a whopping 15% of the prediction space by not covering this 50 pixel buffer.
 This justifies prioritizing updating our model prediction process to ensure we cover the entire prediction space.
-As a reminder, here's an example of how chips are created from our prediction rasters.
+As a reminder, here's an example of how chips are created from our prediction rasters. <br>
 ![img](imgs/gridded300.png)

 There are many ways we could fix this issue.
 Here, we will discuss two variables we can adjust to affect the coverage of the prediction rasters either individually or in conjunction with each other: